 Roaming Hub: A type of Roaming Intermediary that provides a set of services to client PLMNs to facilitate the deployment and the operation of roaming and interworking services; as defined by GSMA (see clause 3.1 of 3GPP TS 33.501 [6]).

 Roaming Intermediary: an entity that provides roaming related services (see clause 3.1 of 3GPP TS 33.501 [6]).

+Leaf IE: it is a JSON attribute defined as a simple data type, an enumeration or an array of simple data type.

+Non-Leaf IE: it is a JSON attribute defined as an object (i.e. structured data type) or an array of structured data type.

+Recursive non-leaf IE: it is a non-leaf attribute defined with the same data type as one of its ancestor attributes (see examples in Annex X.3).